Namba Parks

 There is a carnival mall on the 1st floor.
-For shopping, various shops are available on 2nd to 5th floor.
-Casual restaurants are located on 6th floor while fine-dining restaurants are on the 7th and 8th floor, where you can choose from various kinds of food, such as Japanese, Korean, and Italian.
-The 9th floor (topmost) has landscape garden.
+Various shops are available on 2nd to 5th floor.
+Casual restaurants are located on 6th floor while fine-dining restaurants, such as Japanese, Korean, and Italian, are on the 7th and 8th floor.
+The 9th floor (topmost) has a landscape garden.
 There is also an amphitheater for live shows, as well as space for small personal vegetable gardens and wagon shops.

 Namba Parks was conceived as a large park, a natural intervention in Osaka's dense urban condition.
 Alongside a 30-story tower, the project features a lifestyle commercial center crowned with a rooftop park that crosses multiple blocks while gradually ascending eight levels.
 In addition to providing a highly visible green component in a city where nature is sparse, the sloping park connects to the street, making it easy for passers-by to enter its groves of trees, clusters of rocks, cliffs, lawn, streams, waterfalls, ponds and outdoor terraces.
 Beneath the park, a canyon carves a path through specialty retail, entertainment and dining venues.